What is Deutsche Post?

 Deutsche Post AG, also known as Deutsche Post DHL, is Germany's primary postal delivery service.
 It is also the world's largest courier service.
 With a rich history that reaches back even further than Britain's organized postal couriers, and having struggled through some of history's most difficult political circumstances, Deutsche Post has come a long way to finally become king of the hill.
 And with an infrastructure that spans the world—they serve over 200 countries—they're poised to keep their spot.

-Deutsche Post, like some of its fellows, started as a public-owned institution of the state.
+Deutsche Post, like Canada Post and the United Kingdom's Royal Mail, started as a public-owned institution of the state.
 However, in the 1990s it became a private company, with the state only retaining a fifth of the shares.
 Since then, Deutsche Post has expanded significantly, absorbing multiple companies into its infrastructure and ultimately becoming the postal behemoth it is today.

 If you're here trying to find out how to address a letter or envelope for shipping to Germany (believe us, we know how hard it is to find the answer to that particular problem), here's a brief example demonstrating what an address should look like: